SoftwareBrothers/active_skin/README.md

 ## Installation

+As active_skin is the css theme for the [active_admin](https://github.com/gregbell/active_admin) administration framework - you have to install if first.

-Add this line to your application's Gemfile:
+Having active admin installed add the following line to your application's Gemfile:

     gem 'active_skin'